lreiner/Whatsapp-Message-Spammer/README.md

 <table>
 <tr>
 <td>
   This is the first Version of the Message-Bot for Whatsapp.
 In this Version you can type a message and spam it to the selected chat how often you want.
 The cool thing about this Bot is that the UI is binded to the Whatsapp Web UI.
-Also you can execute it with Tempermonkey if you want.
+Also you can execute it with Tampermonkey if you want.
 </td>
 </tr>
 </table>